stdbug/argparse/README.md

 ```

 ## Errors
 All parsing errors will result in throwing `argparse::ArgparseError`.
+State of
-State of the parser and holders (including globals) in this case is undefined.
+the parser and holders (including globals) in this case is undefined.
 Optionally, parser may be set to exit the program (via `exit` function)
 ```
 parser.ExitOnFailure(exit_code, optional_usage_string);
 ```

-##

 # TODO
-* range-based access to multiargs
 * support `--help` option